meteor/meteor/Development.md

 Specific portions of package tests can be run by passing a `<package name>` to the `test-packages` command.
 For example, to run `mongo` tests, it's possible to run:

     ./meteor test-packages mongo

-#### Run against your local meteor copy

-When running `test-packages`, be sure that you use the current directory copy of Meteor instead of the installed version.
-Here is the INCORRECT way: `meteor test-packages`.

-The CORRECT way is to use `./meteor test-packages` to run the full test suite against the branch you are on.

-This is important because you want to make sure you are running the test-packages command against the Meteor code on the branch you have pulled from GitHub, rather than the stable Meteor release you have installed on your computer.

 #### Running a subset of tests